picocomputer/picocomputer.github.io/_sources/api.rst.txt

 The binary interface is based on fastcall from the `CC65 Internals <https://cc65.github.io/doc/cc65-intern.html>`_.
 However, the RP6502 fastcall does not use or require anything from CC65.
 I think this works well for both C and assembly programmers.
 Here's the call flow this section will expand on.

 * Kernel calls have C declarations.
+* Stack arguments are pushed left to right.
 * Last argument is passed by register.
-* Stack arguments are pushed left to right.
 * Return value in register.

-The register is known as AX for 16 bits and AXSREG for 32-bits.
+The register is known as AX for 16 bits and AXSREG for 32 bits.
 CC65 keeps SREG in zero page.
 A and X are the 6502 registers.
 Let's look at an example function.
 All kernel calls are specified as a C declaration like so:

 .. c:function:: int doit(int arg0, int arg1);